 Before I go any further, let me just get this out there.
 I know, calling this a Buddha bowl is probably screaming that I’m jumping on a trend, which I usually say I don’t do, but if that bothers you just hear me out.
 Before you start rolling your eyes, think of it this way: it’s colorful, healthy, super easy and quick to make (especially as you can make the rice up ahead of time to use over a couple days).
 And there’s a tasty dressing that you can spice up a bit, if you like.
 Sound better?
 Good.
 And for those of you who already like the idea of a Buddha bowl then here’s your next idea.

 I made this largely as I had some crab leftover from making the hot phyllo crab cups that I shared recently.
+It wasn’t enough for our favorite crab pasta, so I had to think of something else.
 As I was thinking about ways to use up a relatively small amount of crab meat, I came up with this.
 I have to say this was such a great discovery.
 One of the best things about this crab rice Buddha bowl is that it’s so easy to make, but it’s also got a lovely mix of textures and flavors.
 And, of course, it’s really colorful and healthy.

 What is a Buddha bowl?